wtraylor/modular_megafauna_model/docs/design.md

 The user is then responsible to interpret them as invalid or disable their output.
 So far, there is no check of congruency between [parameters](\ref Fauna::Parameters)/[HFT settings](\ref Fauna::Hft) and the selection of output variables in the output module.

-\todo
-The output data classes are currently always in a consistent state.
-With every new datum, the total average is recalculated.
-This is a great waste of computing power.
-It would be a lot more efficient to _first_ gather a long series of data, and _finally_ calculate the mean or sum.

 ------------------------------------------------------------

 \author Wolfgang Traylor, Senckenberg BiK-F